brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-workflows/index.md

 brainglobe-workflows is a collection of common data analysis pipelines that utilise a combination of BrainGlobe tools.
 It currently provides:

 - `cellfinder`: Whole-brain cell detection and classification.
+[Read more about the command line interface here](/documentation/cellfinder/user-guide/command-line/index.md).

 ## Installation